haseemtether/nodejs-tether/README.md

 **Handles HTTP requests on port 80.**

-Routes / to the Node.js application.
+Routes / to the NodeStack application.
 Routes /public to a Caddy file server.
 Infrastructure as Code: